spotDL/spotify-downloader/README.md

   -m, --manual          choose the song to download manually (default: False) -a, --avconv          Use avconv for conversion.
 If not set
+                        defaults to FFmpeg (default: False) -f FOLDER, --folder FOLDER
+                        path to folder where files will be stored in (default:
+                        Music/)
-                        defaults to FFmpeg (default: False) -v, --verbose         show debug output (default: False) -i INPUT_EXT, --input_ext INPUT_EXT
+  -v, --verbose         show debug output (default: False) -i INPUT_EXT, --input_ext INPUT_EXT
                         prefered input format .m4a or .webm (Opus) (default: